Pasta with Simple Tomato Sauce

 - Parmesan cheese to pass at the table

-- Optional additions: handful fresh chopped basil, fresh cracked pepper, 1/2 teaspoon minced Calabrian chiles, or 1 to 2 smashed anchovies
+- Optional additions: 1/2 teaspoon crushed Calabrian chiles in oil, handful fresh chopped basil, fresh cracked pepper, or 1 to 2 smashed anchovies

 Empty the can of tomatoes with the juices into a medium pot.
 Add a few tablespoons water to the can, swirl, and empty any remaining juices to the pot.
 Use your hands to squeeze the tomatoes so they break up into smaller pieces.